The Quote Garden ™

 To the person in the bell jar, blank and stopped as a dead baby, the world itself is the bad dream. ~Sylvia Plath, The Bell Jar, 1963 [depression —tg]

-Psychoanalysis is a technique we practice at our cost; psychoanalysis degrades our risks, our dangers, our depths; it strips us of our impurities, of all that made us curious about ourselves. ~E.M.
-Cioran
+A technique we practice at our cost, psychoanalysis degrades our risks, our dangers, our depths; it strips us of our impurities, of all that made us curious about ourselves. ~E. M. Cioran, translated by Richard Howard

-To be too conscious is an illness — a real thoroughgoing illness. ~Fyodor Dostoyevsky
+I swear, gentlemen, that to be too conscious is an illness — a real thoroughgoing illness. ~Fyodor Dostoyevsky

 Why do we pay for psychotherapy when massages cost half as much? ~Jason Love

 Idleness is the beginning of all psychology.
 What?
-Could it be that psychology is — a vice? ~Friedrich Nietzsche, alluding to the proverb "Idleness is the beginning of all vices"
+Could it be that psychology is — a vice? ~Friedrich Nietzsche ["Idleness is the beginning of all vices." ~German proverb —tg]

-Psychoanalysis can provide a theory of 'progress,' but only by viewing history as a neurosis. ~Norman O. Brown, Life Against Death
+Psychoanalysis can provide a theory of "progress," but only by viewing history as a neurosis. ~Norman O. Brown, Life Against Death

-This psychiatry [$%!t], apparently what you're feeling is not what you're feeling and what you're not feeling is your real agenda. ~Frank Renzulli, The Sopranos, "Pax Soprana," original airdate 14 February 1999, spoken by the character Tony Soprano
+This psychiatry shit, apparently what you're feeling is not what you're feeling and what you're not feeling is your real agenda. ~Frank Renzulli, The Sopranos, "Pax Soprana," original airdate 14 February 1999, spoken by the character Tony Soprano

 www.quotegarden.com/psychology.html